kyma-project/test-infra/cmd/image-builder/README.md

 Image signing allows verification that the image comes from a trusted repository and has not been altered in the meantime.

 > [!NOTE]
-> Image Builder signs images built on the push event only.
+> Image Builder signs images built on the push and workflow_dispatch events only.
 Images built on the pull_request_target event are not signed.

 ## Named Tags